rhizoome/git-pijul/README.md

   --help  Show this message and exit.

 Commands:
-  create   create a new pijul repository shallow  create a new pijul repository from the current revision without... update   update a repository created with git-pijul
+  create   create a new pijul repository and import a linear history shallow  create a new pijul repository from the current revision without... update   update a repository created with git-pijul
 ```